 The premier task of a fiction writer is to show what makes the protagonist tick in an engaging way that will make the reader curious about what happens to that character.
 Competition screenplay reader, Monica Partridge, laments in her blog: “I just read a pile of scripts and only one of the writers bothered to introduce me to his protagonist.
 Name, age, job and clothes are just not enough.”
 She offers some wise suggestions on the correct way to introduce a protagonist.

-John Truby, best-selling author, cautions in an interview that giving the protagonist a long list of superficial traits is the wrong way to make people care about that character.
+John Truby, best-selling author, cautions in an interview that giving the protagonist a long list of superficial traits is the wrong way to make people care.
 He proposes that the two primary considerations are the weakness/need of the hero and the goal of the hero.
 The idea is to create a goal for the hero that will force him to deal with his weakness.

 Barbara Kyle, author and writing coach, offers advice for introducing a protagonist from an actor’s perspective in “Making an Entrance.”
 One of the things that attracts an A-list actor to a particular role is the opening scene where the protagonist’s entrance shows his essence in action.
-Barbara’s article gives some excellent illustrations of how this is done in literature.
+Barbara’s article gives some excellent illustrations from literature.

 J. Gideon Sarantinos compares introducing the main character to a first date.
 In “Introducing the Main Character,” he writes: “Did you know that people make their decisions about the potential success of a first date within the first 30-60 seconds?
 That is similar to the time it takes for your audience to decide if they’re going to root for your main character.”
 That’s why it’s imperative to get it right.

 One example of a great character introduction from film is the opening scene of Erin Brokovich.
 The viewer is drawn to the unemployed, single mother immediately.
 Erin Brokovich is beautiful, but she isn’t dressed the way most people would dress for a job interview.
 Her short skirt and revealing top don’t impress the doctor who is questioning her.
-In spite of the fact that she is unqualified for the position, Erin tries to convince the doctor that she deserves the job.
-When it becomes clear she’s facing rejection, it’s hard for viewers not to feel sorry for her and worry about what happens to her.
-Writers often love their protagonists so much that they don’t want to hurt them, but that’s one of the best ways to connect with readers (or viewers, when film is the medium).
-Let the readers feel the protagonist’s pain.
+In spite of the fact that she is unqualified for the position, Erin tries to convince the doctor she deserves the job.
+When it becomes clear she’s facing rejection, it’s hard for viewers not to feel sorry for her and worry what happens to her.
+Writers often love their protagonists so much that they don’t want to hurt them, but letting readers feel the protagonist’s pain is one of the best ways to connect with readers (or viewers, when film is the medium).
 After the opening scene of Erin Brokovich, viewers wonder if Erin will be able to rise above people’s low expectations and gain self-respect.
 That’s the dramatic question.
 (Answer: Yes, and through gaining her own self-respect, she is able to allow herself to love someone.)